GaelVaroquaux/website/content/science/survey_of_ml_experimental_methods.rst

 |

 **Highlights**
+The response rates were 35.6% for NeurIPS and 48.6% 334 for ICLR.
 A vast majority of empirical works optimize model hyper-parameters, thought almost half of these use manual tuning and most of the automatic hyper-parameter optimization is done with grid search.
 The typical number